Our office will be closed Monday, May 29th for Memorial Day.

 - When the required processing time is up, remove the jars from the canner.
 Place jars on a rack, wooden cutting board, or towel, and allow them to cool down undisturbed.
 The jars should not cool down in the water bath, since in that case the heating time is lengthened and the canned foods may become too soft or turn unsightly due to overcooking.
 Nor is it advisable for the same reason to cover the processed jars with a towel.
 Keep jars away from a cold draft, and avoid placing them on a cold surface or cooling them quickly by means of cold water.

 - Very important:

 After removing the processed jars from the canner leave the canning clamps on the jars until the jars are completely cooled.
 When the jars are cold however, it is absolutely necessary to take off the clamps.
-They are now no longer required to keep the jars sealed (refer to page 7-8).
+They are now no longer required to keep the jars sealed.
 If you remove the canning clamps, you can easily check to see if the jar is actually sealed by trying slightly to lift off the lid (so-called lid-lifting test).
 In the first few days after processing you should carry out sealing checks of your jars by this lid-lifting test and always before you open each jar.
 Note: in the seal on the WECK jars, the pull tab of the rubber ring on the sealed jars quite clearly faces downwards.
 If you arrange the jars correctly on your shelves, you can simply check them by visual inspection to ensure that they still face down.
 This facet of the seals will prove the stackability of the WECK jars and arrange them on top of each other.

 - In the storage area, the jars should not be subjected to direct sunlight.
 The room has to be kept frost-free.
 It is not necessary that the canned jars be stored in a cool basement or cellar.
 It is sufficient if they are kept at room temperature.